MAmr9UH/LLM-model-for-Microbiology/README.md

 # 🧬 LLM-Powered Microbiology Assistant

-An intelligent assistant built using LangChain and LLaMA 3 to support microbiology students and faculty with syllabus guidance, scientific resources, and cumulative academic knowledge.
+An intelligent assistant built using LangChain, LLaMA 3, and Adaptive Retrieval-Augmented Generation (RAG) to support microbiology students and faculty with syllabus guidance, scientific resources, and cumulative academic knowledge.
 ---

 ## 🎓 What Students Can Do